wallarm/product-documentation/docs/2.18/admin-en/configure-kubernetes-en.md

 Annotations used for the blocking page and error code configuration depend on the reason and method of blocking the requests:

-* `nginx.ingress.kubernetes.io/wallarm-block-page` is used if the request is [blocked](configure-wallarm-mode.md) by the WAF node due to detected attack signs
+* `nginx.ingress.kubernetes.io/wallarm-block-page` is used if the request is [blocked](configure-wallarm-mode.md) by the filtering node due to detected attack signs
 * `nginx.ingress.kubernetes.io/wallarm-acl-block-page` is used if the request is originated from a [blocked IP address](configure-ip-blocking-en.md)

 For example, to return the default Wallarm blocking page and the error code 445 in the response to the blocked request: